Lefty8969/reading-notes-cf/code201notes/readingnotes6.md

 ### 1. What is the DOM?
-### Document Object Model: DOM is a represents the program that allows change to the document structure, style and content
+ Document Object Model: DOM is a represents the program that allows change to the document structure, style and content

 ### 2. Briefly describe the relationship between the DOM and JavaScript.
 -

-## I would like to learn why is JS so much harder than Python?
+## I did not understand DOM and the concept of it that much.